Coupler Position Optimization and Channel Estimation for Flexible Coupler Antenna Aided Multiuser Communication: Introduction

 On the other hand, most existing works on MIMO systems assume a centralized processing architecture, where a central processing unit (CPU) is connected to all antennas \cite{10858129}.
 In such systems, the received signals must be collected at the CPU to execute key tasks such as signal precoding and detection as well as channel estimation.
 As the number of antennas increases, centralized processing leads to significantly higher computational cost and complexity, together with longer processing delay, which may hinder the practical deployment of large-scale antenna arrays in future wireless networks.
 Moreover, centralized algorithms typically incur large communication cost between the antennas and the baseband processor, and they also require high computational cost due to large-scale signal processing \cite{yanqing1,8870236,4305460,7100912}.
 These issues call for a powerful and expensive CPU, which may become impractical or unaffordable when the antenna array size is large.

-To overcome the above limitations, we propose in this paper a new distributed FC array, as illustrated in Fig.~\ref{FCM}, where each FC antenna is equipped with a local processing unit (LPU) to enable decentralized and parallel processing, thereby alleviating the computational burden at the CPU while improving communication performance.
-Moreover, by dispensing with the requirement that each antenna be connected to a dedicated RF chain, the FC array consists of multiple FC antennas, each comprising a single active antenna connected to one RF chain and multiple passive couplers.
+To overcome the above limitations, we propose in this paper a new distributed flexible coupler antenna (FCA) array, as illustrated in Fig.~\ref{FCAM}, where each FCA is equipped with a local processing unit (LPU) to enable decentralized and parallel processing, thereby alleviating the computational burden at the CPU while improving communication performance.
+Moreover, by dispensing with the requirement that each antenna be connected to a dedicated RF chain, the FCA array consists of multiple FCAs, each comprising a single active antenna connected to one RF chain and multiple passive couplers.
 The passive couplers can be independently adjusted in position around their associated active antenna, while the active antenna remains fixed at the transceiver.
 By exploiting coupler movement and the mutual coupling between neighboring antenna and coupler elements, the passive couplers radiate through excitation induced by their associated active antenna.
-In the proposed distributed FC array, all LPUs operate in a decentralized and parallel manner and exchange signals with the CPU for joint signal processing, such as channel estimation, precoding, and combining.
-The proposed architecture leverages both the CPU and the LPUs to not only offload computational tasks from the CPU but also reduce the frequency of data exchange between the distributed FC antennas and the CPU by exploiting local computation and baseband signal processing at the LPUs.
+In the proposed distributed FCA array, all LPUs operate in a decentralized and parallel manner and exchange signals with the CPU for joint signal processing, such as channel estimation, precoding, and combining.
+The proposed architecture leverages both the CPU and the LPUs to not only offload computational tasks from the CPU but also reduce the frequency of data exchange between the distributed FCAs and the CPU by exploiting local computation and baseband signal processing at the LPUs.
 As a result, the overall processing cost and latency are effectively reduced.